bebedovis/ultralytics/README.md

 **Editing your own package**

-Follow the steps in this medium article:
+Follow the steps in this medium [article](https://medium.com/@ing.mauricioglez1409/yolo-grayscale-training-b3a3b46dec5f)

-*lol haven't wirtten it*

 ### Training